What is Six Sigma Quality and DIAMC?

 40 MAXit Error Classes that represent 19,000 AI rules.

-A weighted average gives the document a score of one sigma to six sigmas.
+A document can score one sigma (poor) to six sigma (excellent).

 MAXit Six Sigma Report - No. 1